Visitor information

 Enjoy a fantastic day out at this stunning reservoir

-Located on the edge of Exmoor National Park, just north of Barnstaple, visit Wistlandpound Reservoir for a great family day out.
+Located on the edge of Exmoor National Park, just north of Barnstaple, Wistlandpound Reservoir is the perfect spot for a peaceful walk, stunning views, and a rewarding picnic.

 The site is managed by South West Lakes Trust.